 Opening in spring 2018, Invisible Worlds will explore planetary phenomena beyond our senses: too vast, too small, too fast, too slow and too far away in space or time.
-This new permanent exhibition will explore the interconnectedness of life and the environment at every scale.
+This new permanent exhibition and gallery will explore the interconnectedness of life and the environment at every scale.

 Invisible Worlds will reveal how life shapes, and is shaped by, invisible systems.